arboriginal/TidyingChest/.github/ISSUE_TEMPLATE/bug_report.md

 Do not hesitate to leave a comment, in Github and in Spigot forum, when a user post an incomplete bug report to ask him to report correctly, or to shut up.
 I let you choose your words (within the limits of Github / Spigot rules).
 This small action will help me not being depressive and not give up the sharing of my plugins.

-**Step 2: Verify your configuration**
+**Step 2: Verifications**
-Because you may have a problem with your configuration:
+Because the problem can be with your configuration or another plugin:

 1. Re-read plugin description and documentation
 2. Backup your actual configuration
 3. Remove my plugin configuration and restart your server (so a fresh config is generated)